NuGet/Home/proposed/2021/DotnetNugetTrustedSigners.md

 #### `> dotnet nuget trust`

 ```
 Manage the trusted signers.
 By default, NuGet accepts all authors and repositories.
-You can restrict this to just authors or repositories you trust using this command.
+These commands allow you to specify only a specific subset of signers whose signatures will be accepted, while rejecting all others.

 USAGE:
     dotnet nuget trust [COMMAND] [OPTIONS]